9 Easy and Effective Low Impact Workouts for Beginners

 3. Swimming

-Swimming is a unique low impact exercise in the fact that it is virtually a no-impact sport.
+Swimming is a unique low-impact exercise because it is virtually a no-impact sport.

 Exercising in the water is a great way to get a full-body workout while being extremely easy on your joints.
-Not only is swimming good for your heart, muscles, and building endurance – it’s also fun!
+Not only is swimming good for your heart and muscles and building endurance – but it’s also fun!
 You are much more likely to stick with a fitness routine if you genuinely enjoy what you’re doing.

 Low impact cardio exercises-swimming-woman underwater in pool